TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Addparams/Index.rst

          If there is a tag-property with this name already (case-sensitive!) that property will be overridden!

-         If the returned value is a blank string (but not zero!) then the existing (if any) property will not be overridden.
+         If the returned value is a blank string (but not zero!), then the existing property (if any) will not be overridden.

    Default